 - Whisk into the custard, the pumpkin mixture.
 Using a plastic wrap, cover the bowl, pressing the mixture directly on the custard’s surface to avoid formation of the skin.
 Refrigerate the whisked mixture and custard until chilled for at least 3 (or up to 24) hours.

 - When ready, transfer the custard to your ice cream maker and freeze as directed in your machine’s package.
 During churning’s last minute, add in the bourbon.
 Transfer you ice cream to a freezer-safe jar or container.
 Cover, then, freeze until it becomes firm for at least 3 hours.
-Freezing can last up to 3 days before you serve it.
+Freezing can last up to 3 days before you serve it with an ice cream scooper.
 This recipe can make 1 quart.